AnonymousMorris/TodoListManager/README.md

 ### Modes
 Similar to vim, there is a Normal, Insert, and Visual mode.
 You can move around in normal mode, then enter insert mode when you want to edit a todo item.
 Visual mode will let you select multiple todo items and let you perform actions on them all at the same time.

-note: visual mode is not implemented as of yet.

 | keys | effect |
 | --------------- | ---------------- |
 | i               | enter insert mode|